wp-plugins/birchschedule/readme.txt

 [bp-scheduler-bookingform]

 == Changelog ==
+= 1.5.5 =
+* Enhancement: Optimize the booking form for responsive themes.
+* Enhancement: Support French.
+* Enhancement: Hide the service field in the booking form when there is only one option.
+* Enhancement: Hide the service provider field in the booking form when there is only one option.

 = 1.5.1 =
 * Enhancement: Admin can select existing clients when adding appointments.
 * Enhancement: Add payment histroy tracking